argyakrivos/simple-checkout-system/README.md

 # Simple Checkout System

-This is a simple checkout system implementation based on a shop that sells `Items` (Apples & Oranges).
+This is a simple checkout system implementation based on a shop that sells `Items` (Apples, Oranges, Bananas).
 Input is a `Basket` which can contain several items and output is a `Receipt` which lists all your items and the total price.

 ## Current offers

-- Apples: buy one, get one free
+- Apples: buy one, get one free*
+- Bananas: buy one, get one free*
 - Oranges: 3 for the price of 2

+\* You can mix and match items and the cheapest one will be free.

 ## Run